ethereum-optimism/optimism-tutorial/first-contract/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismFND.svg?label=optimismFND&style=social)](https://twitter.com/optimismFND)

 This tutorial assumes that you know how to program, but that you've never dealt with smart contracts, much less written one.
-If you are already familiar with Solidity [go here](../getting-started) for a tutorial that teaches you only how to use Optimism with the tools you already know.
+If you are already familiar with Solidity [go here](../getting-started) for a tutorial that teaches you only how to use OP Mainnet and OP Goerli with the tools you already know.

 ## Setup